fsprojects/FAKE/README.markdown

     Fake.Deploy /deployRemote http://integration-1:8080 C:\Appdev\MyDeployment.nupkg

+It's also possible to just make a HTTP-POST with the package to http://integration-1:8080/fake

 This will push the directory to the given url.
 It is worth noting that the port may well be different, as this depends on the configuration of the listening agent (see.
 Installing Fake deployment service)

+### Getting information about the deployments

+    The following assumes you have Fake.Deploy running.

+It's easy to get information about the deployments.
+Just make a HTTP request to server with:

+    fake/deployments/                     -> gives all releases
+    fake/deployments?status=active        -> gives all active releases
+    fake/deployments/{app}                -> gives all releases of app fake/deployments/{app}?status=active  -> gives the active release of the app

+### Rollback of releases

+If you want to perform a rollback of a release so do a HTTP request to:

+    fake/rollback/{app}?version={version} -> roles the app back to given version